Shannon D’souza, BSc

 My experiences being a South Asian woman in the Western world has made me an advocate of the idea that one individual can never fully understand the experiences of another, because although our intersections and life experiences can be similar, they are still so incredibly unique and can impact us in many different ways.

 Due to this belief, I am a therapist who prioritizes the understanding of each client’s unique story.
-I intend to create a safe and open space to work collaboratively with clients, taking into account their unique obstacles and allowing them to tell their story in order to help them create the change they wish to see within their lives, or within themselves.
+I intend to create a safe and open space to work collaboratively with clients, taking into account their unique obstacles in order to help them create the change they wish to see within their lives, or within themselves.

 BSc in Psychology at the University of Toronto | MA in Counselling Psychology at Yorkville University